Horse64/old-core.horse64.org/docs/horsec/Compiler Stages.md

 The stages of [horsec](./horsec.md), the official compiler for horse64, are as follows:

-- #1 Lexer (horse64/compiler/lexer.c)
+- Stage 1: Lexer (horse64/compiler/lexer.c)
-- #2 AST Parser (horse64/compiler/astparse.c)
+- Stage 2: AST Parser (horse64/compiler/astparse.c)
-- #3 Scope Resolution (horse64/compiler/scoperesolver.c)
+- Stage 3: Scope Resolution (horse64/compiler/scoperesolver.c)

-  This also applies storage (horse64/compiler/varstorage.c) to assign memory storage.
+  This stage also applies storage (horse64/compiler/varstorage.c) to assign memory storage.
-- #4 Code Generation (horse64/compiler/codegen.c)
+- Stage 4: Code Generation (horse64/compiler/codegen.c)
-- #5 Assembly into a binary
+- Stage 5: Assembly into a binary

 These stages are applied on a per file basis, initially on the file you specify as starting point.
 Any `import` statement in that file will